Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 - Clear the terminal using `clear` and run neofetch via by typing `neofetch` into the terminal and pressing `Enter`.
 It will show information about the Ubuntu version, available memory etc.
 - Take a screenshot via VirtualBox.
 At the top of the VirtualBox window you find the menu item `View`.
 There you find the option `Take Screenshot (Host+E)`.
 Save the screenshot as `neofetch-screenshot-USERNAME.png`.

 Congratulations.
 You have successfully set up a virtual machine, installed Ubuntu and installed additional software.
 You are now done with this part of the exercise.
-If you do not want to play with the VM later nor do you want to do any of the optional assignments, you can poweroff and delete the VM.
+If you do not want to play with the VM later nor do you want to do any of the optional assignments, you can power-off and delete the VM.
 Be sure that your screenshot displays the correct information though (correct username, correct hostname etc.) before deleting the VM.

 #### 5. Upload the Screenshot to SIM GitLab

-- Go to the SIM GitLab Repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering/exercise-virtual-machines).
+- Go to the SIM GitLab Repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2223/exercise-virtual-machines).
 You will find an example issue.
 Your issue should look similar in terms of title, labels etc.
 - Open the issue.
     - As title choose "[`USERNAME`] Ubuntu Server Installation"
     - Attach the screenshot ("Attach a file") that you made in the previous step.
 By default, the screenshot is saved in the folder of your VM.
     - If you did **not** assign 2048 MB of memory to the VM, please mention how much memory you assigned instead.
-    - Add the `VirtualBox` label to the issue and assign the issue to `jaustar`.
+    - Add the `VirtualBox` label to the issue and assign the issue to `desaiin`.
 Finally, create the issue.
     - Double-check that your issue looks as expected.
 You can compare your issue to the example issue in the GitLab Repository.

 ### Further Information (VirtualBox)